Your Guide To Being Newly Engaged

 SET UP A GIFT LIST

-One of the great perks of throwing a wedding is all the presents you'll receive.
-If you want to give your guests a helping hand, it's a good idea to set up a gift list.
+One of the great perks of throwing a wedding is selecting all the presents you'll receive after the big day!
 "It’s great to start thinking about your gift list nice and early.
-Start thinking about the items you have always wished for, and items you already own that you might like to replace as your wedding list is the perfect time to upgrade your home”, says Georgie Evans from The Wedding Present Co.
-You'll want to ensure the details of any gift lists are set up before you design your wedding invitations so all the info can be included.
+Start thinking about the items you have always wished for, and items you already own that you might like to replace.
+Your wedding list is the perfect time to upgrade your home”, says Georgie Evans from The Wedding Present Co.

 There you have it!
-Your Newly Engaged Guide to starting your wedding journey.
-A very important part of that story is your wedding dress and we are always here to guide you and help you find that perfect gown.
+Your Newly Engaged Guide to starting the wedding planning journey.
+A crucial part of that journey is your wedding dress, and we're here to guide you and help you find that perfect gown.
 Book your appointment below and let's get that ball rolling!

 Claire & Christine xx